Ankit4144/Uber_Rides_Data_Aanlysis/README.md

 The goal was to clean the data, explore it visually and statistically, and derive actionable insights that could guide operational improvements for Uber or similar ride-hailing platforms.

-The workflow included cleaning timestamps in Python (Pandas), categorizing request times into day-parts in Excel, conducting EDA and statistical tests in Python, and exploring further aggregations and trends in SQL.
+The workflow included cleaning and categorizing request times into day-parts in Excel, conducting EDA in Python, and exploring further aggregations and trends in SQL.
 Visualizations were created using Seaborn and Matplotlib to aid storytelling.
 The final outcome was a comprehensive set of findings on cancellation patterns, time-based demand spikes, and pickup point inefficiencies, alongside recommendations to optimize driver allocation and improve user experience.

 ---